US Made Supply

 Standard silicone and polyurethane sealants top out around 250-300F.
 Push them beyond that and they harden, crack, or turn to powder.
 If you're sealing around exhaust flues, furnace equipment, chimney flashing, or industrial ovens, you need a sealant rated for the actual operating temperature of the surface.

-This guide covers the three temperature tiers, which products work in each range, and the mistakes that cause failures.
+This guide covers the two silicone tiers we carry (400F and 500F continuous), the applications each one fits, and the mistakes that cause early failures.
 For a broader overview of sealant types and chemistry, see the high-temp section of the Sealant Selection Guide.

 Key distinction: Continuous temperature rating is what the surface stays at during normal operation.
 Intermittent rating is what it can handle for short spikes.
 A furnace flue might spike to 600F but run at 300F continuously.
 Always select based on the continuous rating.